geovlazar/core/README.md

 For "Shell integration" you can run
 `eval "$(deno run -A --unstable Taskfile.ts shell-contribs)"` in each shell you start or add the `eval` to your ZSH/Bash config.

+If you'd like to use `deno task` you can generate a `deno.jsonc` file using `deno run -A --unstable Taskfile.ts update-deno-config`.

 Once you run `eval` of `shell-contribs` then you'll have the `path-task` alias available in your shell.